m-d-1882/WSS_UQ/WSS/README.md

 - R_no from first part

 ### Outputs
 We have imposed a cut off of 54 days after the R number has been set.
 More specifically we are looking at 01/06/22 - 25/07/22.
+So to be clear: one model run will take 18 inputs and its output will be a timeseries of 55 days (days 0-54).

 ### Principal Component Analysis
+Gaussian process emulation

 ### Emulation and Prediction